SharkSnack/shiren-5/content/system/gameplay-basics.md

   <img src="../images/other/pot.png"/>
 </div>

 - Insert same category items to synthesize them.
-(Weapons, Shields, or Staves)
+(Only Weapons, Shields, or Staves)
 - Insert an identified staff last to result in an identified staff.

 Mixer: